priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-ennai-kathrikai-curry.markdown

 Add oil in a pan and saute all the ingredients mentioned under "to roast and grind".
-Make it into a smooth paste once it gets cooled.
+Once it gets cooled, make it into a smooth paste .